James Vreeland

-James Raymond Vreeland (born 1971, New York City) is Professor of Politics and International Affairs in the Princeton School of Public and International Affairs and the Department of Politics at Princeton University.
+James Raymond Vreeland (born 1971) is a professor of politics and International affairs in the Princeton School of Public and International Affairs and the Department of Politics at Princeton University.
 He conducts research in the field of international political economy, specializing in international institutions.

-Education and Employment
+Education and employment

-Prior to joining the faculty at Princeton University in July 2018, he served as associate and full Professor of Political Science at Georgetown University (2009-2018) and as assistant and associate professor of Political Science at Yale University (1999–2008).
+Prior to joining the faculty at Princeton University in July 2018, he served as associate and full professor of political science at Georgetown University (2009-2018) and as assistant and associate professor of political science at Yale University (1999–2008).
 He has held visiting positions and affiliations at universities on five continents around the world, including the University of California, Los Angeles, the ETH Zürich, Bond University, the University of São Paulo, and most recently Korea University.
-He received his BA from Manhattan College, where he graduated Phi Beta Kappa and summa cum laude in 1994, and his PhD from New York University in 1999.
+He received his BA from Manhattan College, where he graduated Phi Beta Kappa and summa cum laude in 1994 and his PhD from New York University in 1999.